kaedroho/django-modelsearch/docs/searching.md

 ## Searching QuerySets

-Wagtail search is built on Django's [QuerySet API](inv:django#ref/models/querysets).
+Django Modelsearch is built on Django's [QuerySet API](inv:django#ref/models/querysets).
 You should be able to search any Django QuerySet provided the model and the fields being filtered have been added to the search index.

 ### Searching Pages

-Wagtail provides a shortcut for searching pages: the `.search()` `QuerySet` method.
+Django Modelsearch provides a shortcut for searching pages: the `.search()` `QuerySet` method.
 You can call this on any `PageQuerySet`.
 For example:

 ```python
 # Search future EventPages